Museum of Ceramics (East Liverpool, Ohio): Description

-Susan Weaver is Director of the Museum of Ceramics.
+The Goodwin Baggott Pottery is operated by the Museum of Ceramics.

 Building

 The museum occupies the former United States post office, a Beaux-Arts structure designed by architect James Knox Taylor and built in 1909.
 The building was listed on the National Register of Historic Places on November 21, 1976.

 The main lobby features a post office mural by Ohio artist Roland Schweinsburg, titled Old Bennett Pottery Plant (1936).
 The large 15-foot lunette was commissioned by the Treasury Relief Art Project.